DinoChiesa/Edge-DevPortal-Filter-ApiProducts/README.md

 This module relies on enhancement DEVSOL-2137 in the Apigee Edge developer portal.
 This was first implemented in April 2016.
 Make sure your developer portal has this enhancement before trying to use this module.

+## License

+This material is copyright 2016 Apigee Corporation, 2017 Google, Inc. and is licensed under the [Apache 2.0 License](LICENSE).

 ## Bugs